dvidos/handcrafted-os/readme.md

 * other topics
     * Beeper control for fun (maybe from PIT channel 2)
 * kernel monitor
-    * have a low level hotkey (e.g. Ctrl+Alt+Shift+M) to toggle some area of the screen to be used for kernel monitoring
+    * have a low level hotkey (e.g. Ctrl+Alt+Shift+M) to toggle some area of the screen to be used for kernel monitoring or console
     * maybe it can have pages, left and right or something like that
     * programs should not even be aware of it